Extraversion and introversion: Ambiversion

+Omniversion

+Omniversion is a state where one is either in an extreme state of introversion or an extreme state of extroversion with no in-between depending on a situation or mood.
+However, the term is perceived as a pop-psychology construct, and experts are skeptical of its validity.
+Richard Robins, a professor at the University of California, Davis, stated that omniversion in his experience "doesn't exist—[I don't believe] that someone would oscillate between these two extremes.
+It's clearly possible for someone to act very extroverted in one specific situation and very introverted in another specific situation.
+What I don't think is possible is for someone to be in a hundred different situations and always act either extremely extroverted or extremely introverted in all of them, and never somewhere in the middle."

+Otroversion

+Otroversion is the newest variety in the central trait dimension and coined by American psychiatrist Rami Kaminski in 2025.
+Kaminski described otroverts as "perpetual outsiders", never feeling as if they belong to any group.

 Relative prevalence

-Cain further reports that studies indicate that 33 to 50% of the American population are introverts.
+Quiet author Susan Cain reported studies indicating that 33 to 50% of the American population are introverts.
 Particular demographics have higher prevalence, with a 6,000-subject MBTI-based survey indicating that 60% of attorneys, and 90% of intellectual property attorneys, are introverts.

 Measurement

 The extent of extraversion and introversion is most commonly assessed through self-report measures, although peer-reports and third-party observation can also be used.
 Self-report measures are either lexical or based on statements.
 The type of measure is determined by an assessment of psychometric properties, and the time and space constraints of the research being undertaken.

 Lexical self-reporting

 Lexical measures use individual adjectives that reflect extravert and introvert traits, such as outgoing, talkative, reserved and quiet.
 Words representing introversion are reverse-coded to create composite measures of extraversion-introversion running on a continuum.
 Goldberg (1992) developed a 20-word measure as part of his 100-word Big Five markers.
 Saucier (1994) developed a briefer 8-word measure as part of his 40-word mini-markers.
 However, the psychometric properties of Saucier's original mini-markers have been found to be suboptimal with samples outside of North America.
 As a result, a systematically revised measure was developed to have better psychometric properties, the International English Mini-Markers.
 The International English Mini-Markers has good internal consistency reliabilities, and other validity, for assessing extraversion-introversion and other five-factor personality dimensions, both within and, especially, without American populations.
 Internal consistency reliability of the extraversion measure for native English-speakers is reported as a Cronbach's alpha (α) of 0.92, that for non-native English-speakers is α of 0.85.